rubenwardy/minetest_modding_book/_en/advmap/biomesdeco.md

 * A snowy forest might have low heat and a medium humidity value.
 * A swamp biome would generally have high humidity.
 *
-In practice this means that, as long as you have a diverse range of biomes, you are likely to find that the biomes which border each other form a logical progression.
+In practice, this means that, as long as you have a diverse range of biomes, you are likely to find that the biomes which border each other form a logical progression.

 ## Visualising Biome Boundaries